Emil Körner: Modernization plans for Chilean Army

 With the War of the Pacific recently concluded, Chilean President Domingo Santa María, based on his lived war experiences in the conflict, judged that the Army needed to modernize and reorganize itself on the model of a European army.
 The government fixed its sights on Germany, whose military prestige presented itself as the zenith of war experience after the campaigns against Austria and France.
+Körner was the second choice, with the Chile government initially targeting Jakob Meckel who ended up accepting a position with the Japanese military.
+Körner's salary was 12,000 marks a year, paid in Chilean gold.

 Also, the Chilean government had known the general progress in the south of the country thanks to the German colonization, which was a clear demonstration of German ability.
 The analysis of the military operations of the War of the Pacific showed the lack of discipline of the Chilean Army and the need for modernization.
 Despite the victory, the war established that Chilean operations were not in accordance with the advances that war elements had reached in that time.
 The historian Gonzalo Bulnes held that the country had not counted on a real army, its own being antiquated, at the level of the wars of the early 19th century.

 The embassy in Berlin in the charge of Guillermo Matta, fulfilling government instruction, contacted the German military and, under the authorization of the Marshal von Moltke, through the War Ministry, General Bronsart von Schellendorf, in 1885 and after three years of negotiations contracted the services of a Prussian artillery captain, who then found himself stationed in the Artillery and Engineering School of Charlottenburg.
 Emil Körner, who stood out for his brilliant background and great war experience, came under the concept that he had to realize in Chile the necessary reforms to transform its army into a mirror of the Prussian, a five-year work contract, with a possible renewal.

 It is important to highlight that the request to incorporate a German officer had been made to the supreme government by the General Emilio Sotomayor and Admiral Patricio Lynch specifically to reform the military system.